Jorge Polanco Preview, Player Props: Twins vs. Rangers

 Jorge Polanco At The Plate

-- He has homered in 14.5% of his games this year, and 3.5% of his trips to the dish.
+- He has hit a home run in nine games this year (16.1%), homering in 3.8% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.